Every internet user must have come across these two terminologies — IPv4 and IPv6.

 What are IPv4 and IPv6?

 IP (Internet Protocol) addresses are the codes used by machines to find each other on the internet.
-And IPv4 and IPv6 are two generations of Internet Protocols where IPv4 stands for Internet Protocol version 4 and IPv6 for Internet Protocol version 6.
+And IPv4 and IPv6 are two generations of Internet Protocol where IPv4 stands for Internet Protocol version 4 and IPv6 for Internet Protocol version 6.

 IPv4 is a protocol for use on packet-switched Link Layer networks (e.g. Ethernet).
 It is one of the core protocols of standards-based inter-networking methods on the Internet and was the first version deployed for production in the ARPANET in 1983.
 IPv4 uses 32-bit source and destination address fields which limit the address space to 4.3 billion addresses.
 With a rapidly growing online population and increasingly connected devices, this limit started to pose a problem, stimulating the development of IPv6 in the 1990s.

 IPv4 vs IPv6: